Dua Lipa, Taylor Swift, Beyoncé and Billie Eilish lead Grammy nominations

 ‘Ona’ – Thana Alexa

-‘Secrets Are the Best Stories’– Kurt Elling Featuring Danilo Pérez
+‘Secrets Are the Best Stories’ – Kurt Elling Featuring Danilo Pérez

 ‘Modern Ancestors’ – Carmen Lundy